LuluYui/IoT_ChingYI_TrainingCenter/README.md

 The page will reload if you make edits and save files.\
 You will also see any lint errors in the console.

-### `yarn build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).